alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Vicky-Hellon/weekly-meetings.md

 - Events team to finalise the seminar series
 - KL with Open Canvas
 ---
 MS: Open Canvas are aamzing.
 So glad to see your work with KL.
-Love to see that you are prioritising your work.
+Love to see that how you are prioritising your tasks (starting with seminar series, PDRA support, expert panel, fellowship plan).
 Lots of great ideas there!

 #### What did you achieve?
 - Gave a 15 min talk on publishing to project manager team